 These ID card printers include an integrated card laminator which can apply a secure hologram or a clear, protective overlaminate sheet as the final step in the printing process.
 Overlaminates are often used for increased durability of the cards, or as an added security measure.

 Magnetic Stripe Encoding

-These printers will print the card with full graphics and also encode the magnetic stripe on the back side of the card.
+These printers will print the card with full graphics and also encode a magnetic stripe on the back side of the card.
 This full process is completed in one pass through the ID card printer.

 Smart Card Encoding